Sometimes you have to dance,

 M.A., entrepreneur, dance teacher, line dance instructor, choreographer, Pilates Instructor, Asahi Health Instructor

 Interviewer: Sirpa Hammar, a childhood friend

 Dancing has been a part of your life since our school years.
 Before your career as a dance teacher, you danced social dances, tap dance, samba, and flamenco.
-Where does this passion for dance stem from?
+Where does this passion for dance come from?